Calendar and Other Structuring Elements

 texte

-The Bachelor’s degree consists of six semesters, each consisting of credit modules (UE or "unités d'enseignement").
+The Licence consists of six semesters, each consisting of credit modules (UE or "unités d'enseignement").
 Each semester is equivalent to 30 ECTS Credits (European Credit Transfer System).
 Some modules are mandatory, while others are elective, allowing students to choose both an academic program and a professional orientation.

 The information week takes place in September, including conferences and meetings with professors which allow students to better understand our academic system.